krakend/krakend-documentation/endpoints/parameter-forwarding.md

 - **Additional query strings not in the list** are removed from the final call
 - **Writing a single *star* element** (`"input_query_strings":["*"]`) instead of individual strings, forwards **everything** to the backend

-Parameters are always optional and the user can pass a subset of them, all, or none.
-If you want to enforce that a query string parameter is passed by the user, you will need to do a validation with the Common Expression Langiu

 With this configuration, given a request like `http://krakend:8080/v1/foo?items=10&page=2&evil=here`, the backend receives `items` and `page`, but `evil` is missing.

 Also, if a request like `http://krakend:8080/v1/foo?items=10` does not include `page`, this parameter is simply missing in the backend request as well.

+By definition, query string parameters are always optional, and the user can pass a subset of them, all or none.
+Suppose you want to enforce that the user provides a query string parameter.
+In that case, you must validate it with the [Common Expression Language](/docs/endpoints/common-expression-language-cel/) (faster) or with a [Lua script](/docs/endpoints/lua/) (slower).

 ### Sending all query string parameters
 While the default policy prevents from sending unrecognized query string parameters, setting an asterisk `*` as the parameter name makes the gateway to **forward any query string to the backends**:

 {{< highlight js >}}
   "input_query_strings":[
         "*"
   ]
 {{< /highlight >}}

-**Enabling the wildcard pollutes your backends**, as any query string sent by end users or malicious attackers gets through the gateway and impacts the backends behind.
-Our recommendation is to let the gateway know which are the query strings in the API contract and specify them in the list, even when the list is long, and not use the wildcard.
+**Enabling the wildcard pollutes your backends**, as any query string sent by end-users or malicious attackers gets through the gateway and impacts the backends behind.
+Our recommendation is to let the gateway know which query strings are in the API contract and specify them in the list, even when the list is long, and not use the wildcard.
 If the decision is to go with the wildcard, make sure your backends can handle abuse attempts from clients.

 ### Mandatory query string parameters
-When your backend requires mandatory **query string** parameters and you want to make them **mandatory** in KrakenD, the only way to enforce this is using the `{variable}` placeholders in the endpoints definition.
+When your backend requires mandatory **query string** parameters and you want to make them **mandatory** in KrakenD, the only way to enforce this (without scripting) is using the `{variable}` placeholders in the endpoints definition.
 Mandatory means that the endpoint won't exist unless the parameter is passed.
 For instance:

 {{< highlight json >}}
 {